rcpch/rcpch-audit-engine/documentation/docs/legal/legal.md

 Copyright is asserted over all RCPCH intellectual property outputs by the Royal College of Paediatrics and Child Health.
 We will defend this copyright in all territories.

-## Open Source license
+## Open Source Licenses

-The RCPCH Audit Engine is licensed under the GNU Affero General Public License v3.0
+The RCPCH Audit Engine software is licensed under the GNU Affero General Public License v3.0

 All documentation and textual work (such as this documentation site) is licensed under a Creative Commons Attribution-ShareAlike 4.0 International license.
 See the [license](license.md) page for more detail.